odysseyofnoises/EurKEY-Ultra/README.md

 # EurKEY Ultra—Multilingual European and Symbolic Keyboard Layout

 EurKEY Ultra is a keyboard layout based off of EurKEY 1.3 beta by Steffen Brüntjen.
 At first, I was just looking for a keyboard to type German characters ä, ü, ö, and ß without having to use the Windows emoji picker menu.
 I tried the US international keyboard layout built into Windows and hated it because of the way it handles the quote and grave keys.
 Then I found EurKEY, which is a lot better because it doesn't get in your way and also has access to more symbols than the standard US international keyboard.
 EurKEY is a great layout, but I felt like there were some mistakes and missed opportunities in it.
 This got me interested in the idea of multilingual typing and led me to a quest to find the ultimate European keyboard.
 There's also Eumak, but that's only available for Linux.
-I saw there wasn't another keyboard out there that could type most European languages that use Latin-based characters, so I decided to try making one.
+I couldn't find anything else that could type most European languages that use Latin-based characters (but later did find some; see the "Alternatives to EurKEY Ultra section at the end), so I decided to try making one.
 The first version took a few days to make, and then I kept adding more letters and other symbols over the course of a few weeks.
 I used KbdEdit Premium to make this layout and used the MSKLC file for EurKEY 1.3 beta available on the EurKEY Keyboard Layouts - Clone Project on GitHub as a base.
 EurKEY Ultra was made for fun as an experiment.

 Note: I don't publish a separate version every time I make a small change.
 For some of the bigger changes I made, I released them as separate "old" versions.
 These old versions are included for archival and for curiosity.
 If you want to make sure you have the latest version, check the date of the release.